 Soon after its enactment, the statutory provision was applied and interpreted by various courts.
 One rule soon emerged, based on the fact that PSC did not attract remission.
-During the 1970's, both provincial and federal prisoners were eligible for a combination of earned (discretionary) and statutory (automatically credited) remission which could amount to approximately one-third of a sentence.
+During the approximately one-third51 of a sentence.
 Accordingly, to compensate for the inability to accrue